Ethanout/focursor/README.md

 ## ⚠️ Known Issues

-- Exiting OBS while the plugin is in a zoom-in state may break the plugin and damage your scenes.
+- **Please be sure to disable Auto Zoom before exiting OBS.** Exiting OBS while the plugin is in a zoom-in state may break the plugin and damage your scenes.
 If this happens, uninstall the script, remove plugin-added sources and any plugin-modified sources (e.g. the zoomed window), then reinstall.

 ## 🖼️ Icon attribution